 - Destination URL

-If utilizing more premium display ads, you have more choices of size and placement:
+Premium display ads offer more choices of size and placement.

 Potential Placement (depending on size choice):

 - Group Pages

 - Message Pages

 - LinkedIn Today

 When buying LinkedIn Display Ads, you have two options:

 - Purchase programmatically.
 Choose your preferred demand-side platform (DSP) or agency trading desk (ATD), with flexible purchasing and targeting options.